 - Click the location bar drop-down arrow to see a list of previously visited locations.
 Click a list item to browse to that location.

 - Click the map button in the location bar to format the location as a path that can be copied to the clipboard.
-You can also paste or type a path in the bar to browse to that location.
-A folder connection is added to the project if the location is not accessible from a folder connection.

 - Click Up to go up a level in the current location's path.